MehdiH7/EliteRL/README.md

-# Reinforcement Learning for Team Ranking in Eliteserien
+# EliteRL: Reinforcement Learning for Football Rankings

-This project implements a reinforcement learning approach to rank football teams in the Norwegian Eliteserien league using pairwise comparisons within a dueling bandit framework.
+A machine learning project that uses reinforcement learning techniques to predict and rank football teams in the Norwegian Eliteserien league.
+This project compares the performance of a dueling bandit reinforcement learning approach against traditional models like Bradley-Terry, Logistic Regression, and Random Forest.

-## Project Overview
+## Overview

-The goal is to recover the true ranking of teams in the Eliteserien football league using historical match data from 2019-2023, and evaluate the model's predictions against the actual 2024 season results.

-## Key Features
+This project implements and evaluates several approaches to ranking football teams based on match outcomes:

-- Implements a dueling bandit RL model for team ranking
+- **Dueling Bandit Reinforcement Learning**: An enhanced RL model that learns team strengths through pairwise comparisons
-- Handles promotion/relegation dynamics in the league
-- Compares RL performance against traditional ranking models
-- Evaluates ranking accuracy against actual 2024 standings
+- **Bradley-Terry Model**: A traditional statistical model for pairwise comparisons
+- **Logistic Regression**: A machine learning approach using team features
+- **Random Forest**: An ensemble learning method for match outcome prediction

+The models are trained on Eliteserien data from 2019-2023 and evaluated on the 2024 season.

+## Features

+- Data processing pipeline for real football match data
+- Implementation of multiple ranking algorithms
+- Comprehensive evaluation metrics (prediction accuracy, ranking correlation)
+- Visualization tools for comparing model performance
+- Feature importance analysis

+## Results

+The models are evaluated based on their ability to predict match outcomes and produce rankings that correlate with actual season standings.
+Performance metrics include prediction accuracy, Kendall's Tau correlation, and average rank distance.

+## Requirements

+- Python 3.8+
+- NumPy
+- Pandas
+- Matplotlib
+- Scikit-learn
+- Seaborn
+- tqdm

 ## Project Structure